-World Disability Billiards And Snooker (WDBS) is a new body which has been created to give more people with disabilities the opportunity to play cue sports.
+World Disability Billiards And Snooker (WDBS) is a body created in 2015 to give more people with disabilities the opportunity to play cue sports.

-The WDBS has been set up under the auspices of the World Professional Billiards and Snooker Association, with guidance from the English Federation of Disability Sport.
+The WDBS has been set up under the auspices of the World Professional Billiards and Snooker Association (WPBSA), with guidance from the English Federation of Disability Sport.

-WPBSA’s Nigel Mawer will be chairman of the body, with coaches Bob Hill and Tim Squires, tournament director Clive Brown and Paralympic athlete Jonathan Adams also on the board.
+The WPBSA’s Nigel Mawer is chairman of the body, with WPBSA World Snooker coach Bob Hill and tournament director Clive Brown also on the board.

 WDBS Chairman Nigel Mawer

 “Snooker and Billiards are among the few sports which can be played by anyone, regardless of age and gender, and the WDBS will give more chances to people with disabilities to meet up and play competitively.
 I would like to thank the EFDS for their specialist advice as creating the correct framework at this early stage is vital to our international success.

 “We aim to work with the international, regional and national governing body structure and in the longer term we would like to expand this out to community programmes.
 We would like to hear from any organisation or body that is willing to contribute to our sport’s growth in this area.”